Join me as we talk tax records!

 Where To Find Tax Records

-Tax records are frequently not online for research.
-Find tax records at the state archives or the county courthouse.
+Tax lists are frequently not online for research.
+Find these at the state archives or the county courthouse.
 Some state archives are putting some of the tax records genealogy researchers use online.
-Check your state archives periodically for updates.
+Check your state archive’s digital collections periodically for updates.

 Now It’s Your Turn!